cyanpencil/blog/_posts/2022-08-02-Quick_hack:_trenitalia's_voice_on_the_phone.md

 So we had pretty much nothing except the few pieces of official documentation that were still available in 2022, and the good old battle-tested approach of _trial-and-error until it works_ (or, as my friend @dex puts it, also known as _shotgun approach_) (a quote from Rene' Ferretti perfectly summarizes this concept in italian: _"a cazzo di cane, non ci crederesti, ma funziona sempre"_)

-With that said, expect very terrible explainations about why the things we did work.
+With that said, expect very terrible explanations about why the things we did work.
 I am going to leave them as an exercise to the reader.

 ### yate configuration